The Magical Mystery Tour

 Day 37 (10-02-10)

-I brought my Lucky Charms to breakfast today… what an underutilized resource.
+what an underutilized resource.
 Global Studies class was a lecture from Desmond Tutu.
 He basically just told stories the whole time, and then people from the crowd asked him questions.
-Sooooo it was the best Global class we’ve had thus far.
+Sooooo it was the best Global class weve had thus far.
 Also, I realize that some people might not know much about Desmond Tutu and his history, but that can easily be gleaned from Wikipedia or some other internet search.
-But just to give a hint about the Desmond Tutu that we’ve come to know on the voyage… well Giggles and I have come up with one comparison that we think works best.
-If you want to know what it’s like to be in the Archbishop’s presence… watch the Lion King.
-Desmond Tutu is Rafiki.
-They have the same laugh and they both impart wisdom upon their followers.
-Seriously….
-Rafiki.
+But just to give a hint about the Desmond Tutu that weve come to know on the voyage

 Taco Day number 3!
-It’s always the best surprise when we get to lunch and it’s Taco Day.
+Its always the best surprise when we get to lunch and its Taco Day.
 I almost skipped my 12:15 class so I could fully indulge in the epic immensity of the day.
-But I finished early enough that it wasn’t a problem.
+But I finished early enough that it wasnt a problem.

 Also, I was in the dining hall for 2 hours eating dinner tonight.
 We got there right at 17:30 when dinner opened, and stayed for the entirety of mealtime.
-It probably doesn’t seem that weird, but I can’t remember the last time I just sat in the dining hall while they set up/served/tore down dinner.
+It probably doesnt seem that weird, but I cant remember the last time I just sat in the dining hall while they set up/served/tore down dinner.
 Time flies.
-Logistical Pre-port for South Africa tonight… Cape Town isn’t the safest city in the world.
-Not by a long shot.
-Don’t get mugged.
-Don’t be stupid tourists or you WILL get mugged.
-Travel in groups.
-The usual.
-Sounds lekker.
-Goodnight!
+Logistical Pre-port for South Africa tonight

 Day 38 (10-03-10)

-I’m back in Cape Town!
+Im back in Cape Town!
 Wow, I love this city.
 We woke up early to watch the ship come into the harbor, but still missed it.
-I guess 5am wasn’t early enough.
+I guess 5am wasnt early enough.
 Oh well.
-It’s a clear day and Table Mountain looks even more incredible than I remember.
-And I’m climbing it again this morning.
+Its a clear day and Table Mountain looks even more incredible than I remember.
+And Im climbing it again this morning.
 But more on that later.

-I don’t know if it’s because we’re coming from Ghana or because we’re here for 6 days (instead of the 5 that we spent last year), but our passports were stamped with South African visas when we got here this morning, so I have another sticker in the book!
-It’s only half a page and rather plain, but it’s always exciting to have more visas in the passport.
+I dont know if its because were coming from Ghana or because were here for 6 days (instead of the 5 that we spent last year), but our passports were stamped with South African visas when we got here this morning, so I have another sticker in the book!
+Its only half a page and rather plain, but its always exciting to have more visas in the passport.

 American foreign service officers came onboard this morning to give us our briefing for Cape Town, and I think they went a bit overboard this time around.
 A security officer from the American Consulate was there and he decided to give everyone a worst-case scenario of things that could and probably will happen during our stay in Cape Town.
 How many of you are going to Long Street?
 Ha, good luck.
 Several of you will be mugged.
-If you aren’t “situationally aware,” you might even be sexually assaulted.
+If you arent situationally aware, you might even be sexually assaulted.
 Going to a township?
 Ha, have fun.
-I hope you don’t mind being attacked and robbed.
+I hope you dont mind being attacked and robbed.
 Using a credit card anywhere?
-That should be fun for you, as long as you don’t mind funding a shopping spree for a random South African.
+That should be fun for you, as long as you dont mind funding a shopping spree for a random South African.
 They will steal your information.
-You basically can’t avoid it.
+You basically cant avoid it.
 Oh and by the way, enjoy Cape Town!

 Seriously?
-I understand that these things happen, and we have a large group of students flooding into the city at one time, but there’s no reason to present the information in this way.
-Emphasize caution and tell us about the risks, but don’t guarantee that someone in this room will be violently attacked and robbed.
+I understand that these things happen, and we have a large group of students flooding into the city at one time, but theres no reason to present the information in this way.
+Emphasize caution and tell us about the risks, but dont guarantee that someone in this room will be violently attacked and robbed.
 People left that room afraid to venture off the ship.
 I reassured them as well as I could, and gave them my own personal assessment of the city, but his words really stuck with some people.
 It was rather unfortunate.

 Anyway, we debarked with a group of 9 (way too many, I know) and headed across the V&A Waterfront for an ATM and some taxis.
 15 minutes through the city and up the mountainside, and we arrived at the lower cable car station of Table Mountain National Park.
 We walked another mile up the road to the starting point of the main hiking trail up Table Mountain: Platteklip Gorge.
 Here, our big group split into several smaller ones, as we had varying amounts of climbing experience between us and it was necessary to travel at different speeds.
-But I’d just like to mention that I must be in worse shape than last year, because this hike was much more difficult than I remember it.
+But Id just like to mention that I must be in worse shape than last year, because this hike was much more difficult than I remember it.
 Oh man.
-Nothing reminds you that you’re out of shape like struggling to climb up a 3,500-foot-tall mountain.
+Nothing reminds you that youre out of shape like struggling to climb up a 3,500-foot-tall mountain.
 It was pretty sad.
 But my friend Michaella and I (the two CU-Boulder-ites) were the first of our group to make it to the top, with 6 others following about 30-45 minutes later.
 The 9th person quit early and took the cable car up to the top instead.
 So I guess comparatively I did pretty well, it just hurt more than I would care to admit.
 Luckily, this morning was perfectly clear, so the hike up to the top offered some great views.
 As soon as we got to the top, though: cloud cover.
 The tablecloth came and covered up the mountain, hindering the view of the city and the beaches below.
-But we really didn’t mind; the clouds offered us some cold air and relief from the heat of the day.
+But we really didnt mind; the clouds offered us some cold air and relief from the heat of the day.
 Michaella and I met back up with the cable car straggler and grabbed some lunch at the Table Mountain café.
 A delicious burger with barbeque and mushroom cream sauces.
 And water.
 Lots of water.
 After some rest and a lap around the gift shop, we met up with the rest of the group.
 They sat down to eat and tour the top of the mountain for a bit, but Michaella and I were ready to go.
 We caught the cable car back down the mountain (such a great ride with beautiful, 360-degree views of Cape Town and the surrounding area) and grabbed a taxi back to the waterfront area.

 Shower.
 Change clothes.
 Grab computer.

 We went to Quay Four (a restaurant on the waterfront) for WiFi and Fish n Chips.
-Didn’t we just eat food on top of Table Mountain?
+Didnt we just eat food on top of Table Mountain?
 Yes.
 Yes we did.
-You’ll probably notice pretty soon that I spent a large portion of my time in Cape Town eating.
-When everything you eat is delicious, it’s hard to stop.
+Youll probably notice pretty soon that I spent a large portion of my time in Cape Town eating.
+When everything you eat is delicious, its hard to stop.
 After lunch #2, we walked over to the mall on the waterfront and rejoined Krystal, who had just come back from the hike up the mountain.
 We did some minor grocery shopping and used Skype to call friends and family back home.
 What?
 I know, I know.
-I’m in South Africa and I’m spending my time in an upscale shopping mall for free internet.
+Im in South Africa and Im spending my time in an upscale shopping mall for free internet.
 It was necessary.
 And we were waiting for other friends to get back from their respective trips so that we could dine together for the evening.
-Speaking of which…
+Speaking of which

 Day 39 (10-04-10)

 Breakfast was rather empty this morning.
 AKA- my friends slept in, so I had to search for them and wake them up.
 Four of us (Jacob from UCSD, Nick from Hood College, Michaella from Boulder and me) walked into the city to check out the downtown area.
 It was a solid 45-minute walk and it was cool to see the city center.
 I never made it into the heart of the city last year (aside from one night on Long Street at Mama Africa), so it was nice to get in and see what was there.
 We made it to Green Market Square, the craft market area and breezed by it pretty quickly.
 At this point we were basically starving, so we walked up Long Street looking for some food.
-Luckily, our indecision paid off because we didn’t stop until about the 16th restaurant: The Royale Eatery.
+Luckily, our indecision paid off because we didnt stop until about the 16th restaurant: The Royale Eatery.
 It was delicious.
 We all got burgers and shakes.
-Unfortunately, a large party before us bought the last of the ostrich meat, but the beef burger was fantastic, so it’s okay.
+Unfortunately, a large party before us bought the last of the ostrich meat, but the beef burger was fantastic, so its okay.
 And the milkshake was chocolate and Smartie flavored.
 Apparently Smarties in South Africa are a brand of chocolate chip-type thing.
-I was a bit worried that I might get a milkshake with the American Smarties on it, but I’m sure that would’ve been doable as well.
+I was a bit worried that I might get a milkshake with the American Smarties on it, but Im sure that wouldve been doable as well.

 After lunch, we walked back through the city to the waterfront.
 We stopped in a craft market and the people sitting next to us happened to read the back of my yellow Colorado t-shirt.
 Lo and behold, they recognized the fight song.
 The woman was a CU alumnus from 1965 and her husband was a UCLA grad.
 We told them all about Semester At Sea and I think I successfully recruited two more future lifelong learners.
 It was just funny that, halfway around the world, I can still bump into random Coloradans.

 After shopping, you guessed it: More food.
-Back to Mitchell’s!
+Back to Mitchells!
 Spaghetti Bolognaise.
 Not necessarily a native dish, but delicious nonetheless.
-And since we’re creatures of habit, guess where we went afterward?
+And since were creatures of habit, guess where we went afterward?
 Yes.
 The Green Dolphin.
 We ordered several drinks (seriously, the cocktails at this place are awesome) including the best one yet: Warm Apple Pie.
 It was warm apple cider with vodka and a layer of cream/cinnamon on top.
 The Springbok shot is still my favorite, but this was the best cocktail I had tasted so far.
 After a couple hours of jokes, conversation, drinking and jazz, we headed back to the ship.
 Michaella and Jacob leave for safari early tomorrow morning so we wanted to be back at a somewhat decent hour.
-As for me… I’m not entirely sure what I’ll do tomorrow.
-I suppose we’ll find out soon enough.
+As for me

 Day 40 (10-05-10)